-IMPLEMENTING THE RENEWED PARTNERSHIP FOR JOBS AND GROWTH
+THE RELAUNCHED STRATEGY FOR JOBS AND GROWTH

 - 2. Drawing on lessons learnt from five years of implementing the Lisbon Strategy, the European Council in March 2005 decided on a fundamental re-launch.
 It agreed to refocus priorities on jobs and growth coherent with the Sustainable Development Strategy, by mobilising to a greater degree all appropriate national and Community resources.
 It also agreed on a new governance cycle based on partnership and ownership. - 3.
-At Hampton Court, the Heads of State or Government provided further political impetus to the renewed Lisbon Strategy, in particular by emphasising the way in which European values can underpin modernisation in our economies and societies in a globalised world. - 4.
-Finally, the agreement reached at the December 2005 European Council on the Financial Perspectives 2007-2013 represented an important step forward in providing the Union with the means to carry through its policies, including those contributing to an effective implementation of the renewed Lisbon Strategy.
+At Hampton Court, the Heads of State or Government provided further political impetus to the relaunched Strategy, in particular by emphasising the way in which European values can underpin modernisation in our economies and societies in a globalised world. - 4.
+Finally, the agreement reached at the December 2005 European Council on the Financial Perspectives 2007-2013 represented an important step forward in providing the Union with the means to carry through its policies, including those contributing to an effective implementation of the renewed Strategy.
 On that basis, the European Council stresses the importance of concluding as soon as possible the new Inter Institutional Agreement and of rapidly adopting the necessary legal instruments.

 - 5. The background in Europe is characterised by intensified competition from abroad, an ageing population, higher energy prices and the need to safeguard energy security.
-Since the end of 2005, a gradual economic recovery is under way, with growth expected to return towards potential in 2006 and to accelerate further in 2007.
-The EU is expected to create six million new jobs during the three-year period 2005-2007, helping to reduce unemployment from a peak of 9.0% at the end of 2004 to 8.1% in 2007.
+Since the end of 2005, a gradual economic recovery is under way, with growth expected to return towards potential in 2006.
+The EU is expected to create six million new jobs during the three-year period 2005-2007, helping to reduce unemployment from a peak of 9 % at the end of 2004 by roughly 1% in 2007.
 However, the further reduction of unemployment, raising productivity and the increase of potential growth remain the key challenges for the Union. - 6.
 Preparing for ageing populations and the ambition to reap the full benefits of globalisation will be the two main drivers for structural reforms.
 Further structural reforms are required to increase the competitiveness of Europe and to sustain growth, thereby contributing to an increase in living standards and the creation of new jobs.
 At the same time, appropriate macro-economic policies are key towards reaping the full benefits of structural reforms in terms of growth and employment.
 Improving business and consumer confidence will contribute to durably bring growth up to its potential level.
 Determined fiscal consolidation will further strengthen the conditions for more jobs and growth. - 7.
 The economic recovery provides a strong opportunity for pursuing vigorously structural reforms in line with the National Reform Programmes, as well as for enhanced fiscal consolidation in line with the renewed Stability and Growth Pact.
 In this context, concrete targets and timetables are a useful tool for speeding up the implementation of the envisaged reforms and for delivering better results in terms of growth and employment. - 8.
-The European Council welcomes the Commission communication "Time to move up a gear" and the fact that all Member States have rapidly drawn up their National Reform Programmes (NRPs).
+The European Council welcomes the Commission's communication "Time to move up a gear", the work carried out by the Council and the fact that all Member States have rapidly drawn up their National Reform Programmes (NRPs) on the basis of the Integrated Guidelines.
+The NRPs are geared to Member States' own needs and specific situations.
 It also welcomes progress made concerning the Community Lisbon Programme.